ethyl2/nuxt-experiment/README.md

 - LOCATION_APP_ID (Obtained from your developer.here.com account)
 - LOCATION_APP_CODE (Obtained from your developer.here.com account)
 - FORM_SUBMIT_URL (https://formsubmit.co/your@email.com, or once you make a submission, formsubmit will email you a random-like string to use instead of your email address.
 See https://formsubmit.co/ for more details.)
+- DICTIONARY_API_KEY (Obtaining by making a free account at https://dictionaryapi.com/)

 ---